 In an report from 2012 written by stack.com, Longoria became an active yogi because he said that the practice helped both stabilize his core strength and provide peace of mind.

-It is now the NFL offseason, which means Torrey Smith can be spotted in the yoga studio working on his flexibility, balance and spiritual well-being.
+Smith last played with the Carolina Panthers in 2018.
+And, during his overall eight-year career in the NFL, Smith could be spotted in the yoga studio working on his flexibility, balance and spiritual well-being.